its-hrs/its-hrs/README.md

 - 👯 I’m looking to collaborate with other content creators

-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source Projects

 - ⚡ Fun fact: I love to watch **Harry Potter**, Always.